About

 Work in Collections

-My work is held in many major public and private collections across the UK and internationally, including the V&A Museum, The Whitworth and Denver Museum of Art.
+My work is held in many major public and private collections in the UK and internationally.
+This includes the V&A Museum, The Crafts Council Collection, The Harris Museum, Preston, The Embroiderers Guild, The Shipley Art Gallery, The Whitworth and Denver Museum of Art.

 Workshops

 School workshop.
 2024.
-A workshop with a primary school in North Manchester using old footballs and donated cloth to create 3D patchworks.
+A workshop with a primary school using old footballs and donated cloth to create 3D patchworks.

 2004, Patchwork of Memories created from a patchwork made as a teenager.